Skip to main content

 Pricing Structure and Value

-SMS marketing cost is often a deciding factor when comparing the most popular messaging platforms, and here we see different models.
+SMS marketing cost is a huge deciding factor when comparing the most popular messaging platforms, especially for businesses searching for the best price without sacrificing functionality.

 There’s also a value consideration.
 Twilio’s pricing is purely for the messaging infrastructure and doesn’t include marketing features, campaign management, or hands-on customer support in that price.